 Many people still do not understand that importance of giving all-natural essential supplements.

 - Collect your dog’s hair sample and submit it for a HairQ test analysis to check for heavy metals that can come from vaccines, food and the environment.

-- Mix a high-quality omega oil supplement in your dog’s food.
+- Mix a high-quality omega oil supplement to your dog’s food.

 In most situations, young dogs, even with generalized severe Demodex, will recover.
 The rate of recovery may range from one to six months and in some cases longer.
 You want to observe that there is a general gradual improvement.

-In such cases, I suggest using a turmeric-based anti-inflammatory supplement and a custom homeopathic prescription.
+In such cases, I suggest using a turmeric-based anti-inflammatory supplement, like Zyflamend, and a custom homeopathic prescription.

 Comments on conventional drugs

 - Considering the primary origin of demodicosis is immune system deficiency, adding conventional drugs to the treatment protocol should be a last resort and it may make the problem worse.

 - Antibiotics may help with secondary skin infections, but they are rarely necessary.

 - Amitraz is a very toxic drug and I do not recommend it.
 For more info click here for the Medical Safety Data Sheet for Amitraz.